CV GIANCARLODINARDO.6@GMAIL.COM

 It wasn't a creative problem.
 It just looked like one.

-An epoxy flooring account had a month of solid creative and a CPL that kept climbing.
+A regional flooring contractor had a month of solid creative and a CPL that kept climbing.
 The issue was not the ads.
 Testing and scaling were sharing the same campaign and the algorithm had already decided who it liked.

 Vertical